Igor14Rafa/TSP-Volgenant-Jonker-Branching/README.md

-# TSP-Volgenant-Jonker-Partition
+# TSP-Volgenant-Jonker-Branching
-TSP solution using Volgenant-Jonker partition using the 1_tree relaxation
+TSP algorithm using the Volgenant-Jonker branching scheme.